Park Hee-soo

-Park Hee-soo (born July 13, 1983, in Daejeon) is a South Korean baseball coach who plays for the Samsung Lions in the Korea Baseball Organization.
-He bats right-handed and throws left-handed as relief pitcher.
+Park Hee-soo (born July 13, 1983, in Daejeon) is a South Korean baseball coach for the Samsung Lions in the Korea Baseball Organization.
+He batted right-handed and threw left-handed as relief pitcher.

 Amateur career

 While attending Daejeon High School, Park was selected for the South Korean national baseball team to compete at the 2001 Asian Junior Baseball Championship hosted by Taiwan.
 After graduation, Park was drafted by the SK Wyverns in in the 2nd round and as the 43rd pick overall, but decided to play college baseball at Dongguk University.